r-darwish/topgrade/README.md

 ## Usage
 Just run `topgrade`.
 It will run the following steps:

 * Try to self-upgrade if compiled with this feature.
-On Unix systems Topgrade will also respawn itself if it was upgraded
+Topgrade will respawn itself if it was upgraded.
 * **Linux**: Run the system package manager:
   * **Arch based**: Run [yay](https://github.com/Jguer/yay) or fall back to pacman
   * **Redhat based**: Run `yum upgrade` (or `dnf` if present)